seanturner/cms-fn-dsa/draft-turner-lamps-cms-fn-dsa.md

 message content itself.
 Since signed attributes are typically small, use of pre-hash modes in the CMS would not significantly reduce the size of the data to be signed, and hence offers no benefit.
-This document follows that convention and does not specify the use of FL-DSA's pre-hash mode ("HashFN-DSA") in the CMS.
+This document follows that convention and does not specify the use of FN-DSA's pre-hash mode ("HashFN-DSA") in the CMS.

 ## Signature Generation and Verification